tyxieblub/oil/doc/architecture-notes.md

 - Here docs with <<-.
 The leading tab is lost, because we don't need it for translation.

-## Where VirtualLineReader is used

-This isn't re-parsing, but it's re-reading.

-- alias expansion
-- HereDoc

 ## Where parsers are instantiated